asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 Just as a reminder, we started with the 'cyclic assumption' because we assumed that for large values of *N*, the average number of blocks of a 'regular' row and a cyclic one will converge.
 It's also important to mention that for the original purpose of this problem, we want to divide the square into a fairly dense grid (N~100 at least).

 Let's run some tests to verify that the assumption holds for rows and grids.
-If you want, you can continue running the [python notebook](https://github.com/zachmoshe/zachmoshe.com-random-polygons) to get the following graphs.
-The grid simulation might take some time...
+If you want, you can continue running the [python notebook](https://github.com/zachmoshe/zachmoshe.com-random-polygons/blob/master/Random%20Polygons%20Part%201.ipynb) to get the following graphs.
+Notice that the grid simulation might take some time...

 ## Verify the Cyclic Assumption for a Row

-The python code iterates over values for *N* (from 5 to 250) and for every one, iterates over all p's and averages the number of blocks for 50 iterations.
+The python code iterates over values of *N* (from 5 to 250) and for every one, iterates over all p's and averages the total number of blocks (\\( B_N \\)) for 50 iterations.
 It does it twice.
 Once with the RegularRow object and the other with CyclicRow.
 The average absolute difference between them is divided by *N* to normalize the results.
 We basically get the error in % by *N*.

 ![StraightRow vs. CyclicRow error by N](/assets/article_images/random-polygons/straight-cyclic-error-row.png)